hugoslv/wolverino/README.md

 [3devangelist](https://github.com/3devangelist) and
 [pires](https://github.com/pires), where it won 2nd place.

-Subsequent developments made to create a lower-cost version (based on the Arduino and FSR sensors) have been partially supported by the [Escola Superior de Tecnologia de Setúbal (EST)](http://www.estsetubal.ips.pt) of the [Instituto Polit&eacute;cnico de Setúbal (IPS)](http://www.ips.pt/ips_si/web_page.inicial) under the project "Garra".
+Subsequent developments made to create a low-cost version (based on the Arduino and FSR sensors) have been partially supported by the [Escola Superior de Tecnologia de Setúbal (EST)](http://www.estsetubal.ips.pt) of the [Instituto Polit&eacute;cnico de Setúbal (IPS)](http://www.ips.pt/ips_si/web_page.inicial) under the project "Garra".